-\\ Includes the impact of the toll rate increase.
+^{} Includes the impact of SunPass®, TOLL-BY-PLATE and cash toll rate increase.

-A significant increase in toll revenue in FY 2004 and FY 2005 is partly attributed to the toll rate increase and discontinuation of the SunPass® discount that impacted toll revenue in the last four months of FY 2004 and the first eight months in the following fiscal year.
-The traffic growth in FY 2005 and FY 2006 diminished due to approximately 21 and 23 days, respectively, of toll suspension to aid in the evacuation and recovery of repeated hurricanes.
+A significant increase in toll revenue in FY 2006 is partly attributed to the toll rate increase and discontinuation of the SunPass[®] discount that impacted toll revenue starting in March 2004.
+The traffic growth between FY 2005 and FY 2006 of 5.6 percent omits the 23 days of toll suspension to aid in the evacuation and recovery of repeated hurricanes.
 In FY 2007, traffic, population and tourism exceeded prior year levels.
 However, the diminished traffic growth in FY 2007 is attributed to the beginning of a marked downturn in Florida's housing sector and declining growth in tourism and population.
-In 2008, for the first time in decades, the Mainline experienced a decline in both traffic and toll revenue.
+In FY 2008, for the first time in decades, the Mainline experienced a decline in both traffic and toll revenue.
 Primary attributing factors for the decline include rising unemployment caused by the continued economic slowdown, as well as the significant rise in fuel prices that resulted in lower than anticipated vehicle traffic.
-In FY 2009, traffic and toll revenue continued to decline as a result of the persistent economic recession.
+In FY 2009, traffic and toll revenue continued to decrease as a result of the persistent economic recession.
 In addition, the continued decline in home values, consumer confidence and consumer spending led to a significant decrease in both passenger and truck traffic on the Turnpike.
 In FY 2010 and FY 2011, traffic and toll revenue increased slightly as the Turnpike began to experience the early signs of slow recovery following the recession.
 In FY 2012, the Turnpike experienced an increase in both traffic and toll revenue due to the continued economic recovery, as well as the toll rate increase that impacted toll revenue during the last week of June 2012.
-The SunPass® and Cash toll rate CPI index adjustment implemented in June 2012 is reflected in the 25.2 percent increase in toll revenue and equally significant an increase of 0.6 percent in transactions.
-Overall, the Mainline continues to provide significant financial strength for the Turnpike System, representing 73 percent of total gross toll revenues in FY 2013.
+The SunPass®, TOLL-BY-PLATE and Cash toll rate CPI index adjustment implemented in June 2012 is reflected in the 25.2 percent increase in toll revenue in FY 2013.
+The continued overall improvement in the economy contributed to nearly four percent traffic growth in FY 2014.
+This normal growth combined with the annual CPI index on SunPass® and TOLL-BY-PLATE toll rates led to 5.6 percent revenue increase.
+In FY 2015, with the continued improvement of the economy and stronger tourism within the three major metropolitan areas of Miami-Dade, Orlando and Tampa regions, both traffic and toll revenue increased by 7.3 percent.
+As mentioned earlier, the CPI index adjustment to both SunPass® and TOLL-BY-PLATE toll rates of 2.1 percent, 1.5 percent and 1.6 percent was applied in FY 2013, FY 2014 and FY 2015 respectively.
+Overall, the Mainline continues to provide significant financial strength for the Turnpike System, representing 72 percent of total gross toll revenues in FY 2015.

-The deployment of SunPass® enables higher traffic capacity and ensures further growth.
-When the toll rate increase was implemented in FY 2004, cash customers were offered a choice to convert to SunPass® and avoid a toll rate increase.
-This incentive significantly boosted SunPass® participation.
-More than 81 percent of motorists in FY 2013 chose to pay with SunPass® compared to 76 percent in FY 2011.
-This substantial increase is largely attributed to conversion of the HEFT to AET (first full year in FY 2012) and the effective customer-centric programs that promote the benefits of SunPass®.
-The SunPass® participation rate continued to grow in FY 2013 despite the toll rate index adjustment.
-SunPass® participation is expected to continue to grow.
+The deployment of SunPass[®] enables higher traffic capacity and ensures further growth.
+When the toll rate increase was implemented in FY 2004, cash customers were offered a choice to convert to SunPass[®] and avoid a toll rate increase.
+This incentive significantly boosted SunPass[®] participation.
+Today, approximately 81 percent of motorists chose to pay with SunPass® on the Mainline compared to 76 percent just five years ago.
+This substantial increase is largely attributed to conversion of SR 821 (HEFT) to AET (first full year in FY 2012) followed by AET conversion of Golden Glades Toll Plaza in mid FY 2014, as well as the effective customer-centric programs that promote the benefits of SunPass®.
+The SunPass® participation is expected to continue to grow as more facilities are converted to AET.